 Security Deposit Holdings Disclosure

-If a Maine landlord asks for a security deposit, they must provide a written disclosure of how those security deposit funds will be kept while the tenant is renting the property.
+Maine landlords collecting a security deposit must disclose, in writing, how those security deposit funds will be kept during the lease term.
 All security deposits received after October 1, 1979 must be held in an account at a bank or other financial institution.

-Per the tenant’s request, this disclosure must include the name of the holding institution, the location of the holding, and the account number where the funds are held.
-Funds cannot be combined with personal assets.
+At the tenant’s request, this disclosure must include the name of the holding institution, the location of the holding, and the account number where the funds are held.
+Funds from a security deposit cannot be combined with any personal assets.

 Download: Maine Security Deposit Holdings Disclosure Form (PDF)